Esplorate le profondità dei vostri dati.

 Minimum requirements

-- Windows 10, 11 and higher
+- Windows 10, 11, or higher

 - 64-bit operating system

-- 16 GB RAM or larger
+- 16 GB RAM, or higher

 Optional settings